 Key Features of the 1989 Penny

-Victor David Brenner designed the Lincoln pennies’ obverse and reverse, and the US Mint issued these coins from 1909 to 1958.
-The following year, the reverse side was re-designed, and officials chose Frank Gasparro’s idea of placing the Memorial instead of wheat ears.
+Victor David Brenner designed the Lincoln penny’s obverse, and the U.S. Mint issued it from 1909 onward.
+In 1959, the reverse was redesigned, and officials chose Frank Gasparro’s Lincoln Memorial concept to replace the classic wheat ears.

 The Obverse of the 1989 Penny